Zilog Z8000: Memory handling

-The optional 48-pin Z8010 memory management unit (MMU) expanded the memory map to 16 MB by translating the 23-bit address from the CPU to a 24-bit one.
-Internally, it held a list of 64 segments and an 8-bit pointer to the physical location of that segment in RAM.
-When the CPU attempted to access a particular segment, the Z8010 would translate that into an 8-bit address on the address bus, and then pass the 16-bit offset on unchanged.
-This allowed multiple programs to be spread out in physical RAM, each one given its own space to work in while believing they were accessing the entire 8 MB of RAM.
-The segments were variable length, expanding up to 64 KB in order to allow the entire memory to be accessed from 64 segments.
-If more than 64 segments were needed, multiple Z8010s could be used.
+The optional 48-pin Z8010 memory management unit (MMU) expands the memory map to 16 MB by translating the 23-bit address from the CPU to a 24-bit one.
+A Z8010 has 64 segment descriptor registers, each of which contains a 16-bit base physical address, an 8-bit limit, and an 8-bit set of attributes.
+When the CPU attempts to access a particular segment, a 7-bit value, the Z8010 uses the lower 6 bits of the segment number to select a segment descriptor register, checks the 16-bit offset in the segment against the limit value in that register and checks the permission bits in the attributes to see whether the access is allowed and, if the access is allowed, adds the base physical address to the segment offset to generate a physical address.
+This allows multiple programs to be spread out in physical RAM, each given its own space to work in while believing it is accessing the entire 8 MB of RAM.
+The segments are variable length, expanding up to 64 KB in order to allow the entire memory to be accessed from 64 segments.
+If more than 64 segments are needed, multiple Z8010s can be used, with the upper bit of the 7-bit segment number selecting which Z8010 is used.
 The Z8010 was not available at the time of launch, and was ultimately nine months to a year late.

 With the release of the Z8003/Z8004, the Z8015 was added to the lineup, adding paged memory support.
 The main difference is that the Z8015 breaks down the memory into 64 2 KB blocks, whereas the Z8010 broke memory into 64 variable-sized blocks, up to 64 KB each.
 Additionally, the Z8015 expands the segment number from 7 to 12 bits, and then using those as the most significant bits of the 23-bit overall address, overriding the upper bits of the original 16-bit offset.
-The advantage to this access scheme is that it is easy to read or write 2 KB blocks to a hard drive, so this pattern more closely matches what will ultimately happen on a segfault.
+The advantage to this access scheme is that it is easy to read or write 2 KB blocks to a hard drive, so this pattern more closely matches what will ultimately happen on a page fault.

+Example code

+The following Z8000 assembly source code is for a subroutine named MEMCPY that copies a block of data words from one location to another.
+The data block is copied one word at a time, and the data movement and looping logic utilizes 16-bit operations.
+It demonstrates a variety of instructions but in practice it would not be coded this way as the Z8000 has a single instruction that will replace this entire subroutine: LDIR.
+The sample code will move one word every 34 cycles.
+Substituting the LDIR instruction will move a word in only 9 cycles.